Greaver77/valkyrie/Valkyrie-Source-Code.md

 There are a few different ways to obtain the source code for Valkyrie, and some of the related tools.

 ## Get code from Github, using ssh
+###Pre-requisites:
-As a pre-requisite, you must have a registered ssh key with github.
+You must have a registered ssh key with github.
 Check [here](https://help.github.com/articles/generating-ssh-keys/) for help setting that up.
+If this is your first time using an ssh-key with github, make to do [Step 5: Test the Connection](https://help.github.com/articles/generating-ssh-keys/#step-5-test-the-connection).
+Otherwise, vcstool might fail when trying to import the code.

 You will also need [vcstool](https://github.com/dirk-thomas/vcstool).
+To install,

+    sudo apt-get install python-vcstool

+### Setup
 Open a terminal and set your Github username as an environment variable.
 It will make the rest of the instructions easier.

     export GITHUB_USER=<user>

-NOTE: replace `<user>` with your Github user name.
+**NOTE:** _replace `<user>` with your Github user name._
-Install vcstool

-    sudo apt-get install python-vcstool

 Create and init a catkin workspace